vPeteWalker/midway/flow/flowappsec/flowappsec.rst

    .. figure:: images/14.png

-   *Are there any other detected outbound traffic flows?
-Hover over these connections, and determine which ports are in use.*
+   Are there any other detected outbound traffic flows?
+Hover over these connections and determine what ports are in use.

 #.
 Click **Update** to edit the policy.